 Your adviser will develop a plan of study to meet your personal needs.

-- A minimum of the following college-level prerequisite courses are required:
+- A minimum of the following college-level prerequisite courses are required (These courses must be all be completed in order to apply to the program):

 - Microbiology (4 credit hours)